J0vid/Colormesh/README.md

 ```

 The images below show the alignment plot with the two outcomes of the flip.delaunay logical argument.
+__Note: Images shown below differ from the previous images in this example - the image size and fish are different.
+These photos were selected to more clearly show correct/incorrect alignment.

 When flip.delaunay = FALSE and misaligned